yo998/starter-hugo-academic/content/home/project_1.md

 ---
-# An instance of the Blank widget with a Gallery page element.
+# An instance of the Blank widget with a Project page element.
 # Documentation: https://wowchemy.com/docs/getting-started/page-builder/
 widget: markdown